Justin Brownlee: National team career

 In August 2018, Brownlee expressed his desire to stay in the Philippines and be a naturalized citizen.
 On August 15, 2018, a bill has been filed at the House of Representatives during the 18th Congress to grant Filipino citizenship to Brownlee.
 The bill did not become law, and was refiled in the 19th Congress.
 The proposed measure, House Bill 6224 was approved by the House of Representatives in November 2022.
 A counterpart bill in the Senate was likely passed the following month.
 President Bongbong Marcos signed the measure into law on January 12, 2023, making Brownlee eligible to play for the Philippine national basketball team as a naturalized player under FIBA eligibility rules.
 He made his debut for the team in the 2023 FIBA Basketball World Cup Asian qualifier game against Lebanon on February 24, 2023.

 In May 2023, Brownlee played for the Philippines in the 2023 Southeast Asian Games.
 He led the team in points, rebounds, and assists in the semi-final against Indonesia and the gold medal win over hosts Cambodia.

 He was included in the 21-man pool for the 2023 FIBA Basketball World Cup.
 However, he was not selected as the Philippines chose Jordan Clarkson as its lone naturalized player.
-Instead, Brownlee played for the team in the subsequent 2022 Asian Games, where the team won the gold medal.
+Instead, Brownlee played for the team in the subsequent 2022 Asian Games, where the team won the gold medal over Jordan, led by Rondae Hollis-Jefferson.
 However, on October 12, 2023, the International Testing Agency announced that Brownlee tested positive for 11-Nor-9-carboxy-THC, a substance linked to cannabis use and is prohibited by the World Anti-Doping Agency.
 The test was conducted on October 7, a day after the Asian Games final where the Philippines beat Jordan.
 His substance intake was due to prescription drugs as part of his recovery from a surgery prior to the games.
 Brownlee eventually sat out the 2023–24 PBA Commissioner's Cup with his team Ginebra in a bid to minimize the impact of his sanction.

 On February 3, 2024, the Samahang Basketbol ng Pilipinas (SBP) announced that Brownlee is cleared to play for the national team in the February 2024 window of the 2025 FIBA Asia Cup qualification.
 The SBP revealed that FIBA gave Brownlee a three-month period of ineligibility.
 Since Brownlee did not play in any competitive game since the Asian Games, his sanction was retroactively applied on November 9, 2023, which meant that Brownlee is eligible to play for the national team during the aforementioned qualifying window.

 Brownlee could be barred from playing from the 2025 FIBA Asia Cup, after he received an "adverse analytical finding" or a positive test for banned substance from FIBA in early 2025.
 It is reportedly due to a recreational drug use specifically marijuana.